 Data was taken from a computerized system (iMDsoft, Israel) used in the ICU and included demographics, the Acute Physiology and Chronic Health Evaluation (APACHE II), the Sequential Organ Failure Assessment (SOFA) score, BMI, length of ventilation, length of stay in the ICU, and mortality after 60 days.
 In addition, the daily average of parenteral and enteral calorie intake was recorded over a period of 14 days of ICU hospitalization.
 Faisy predictive equation for energy expenditure8 from day one to day fourteen following admission were retrieved from the computerized information system.
 Oral, enteral and parenteral nutrition were reported.

-Statistical analysis:
+Statistical analysis

 Continuous normally distributed variables are presented as the mean ± standard deviation (SD).
 Comparison of measurements was performed using the t-test.